Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Once the remaining home loan amount has been cleared, you can:

-• Get the Payment Receipt: It’s essential to request proof of payment from the lender.
+• Get the payment receipt: It’s essential to request proof of payment from the lender.

 • Request an NOC: A No Objection Certificate (NOC) clarifies that you have cleared the home loan.

-• Collect the Closure Certificate: An official certificate is issued to maintain the record.
+• Collect the closure certificate: An official certificate is issued to maintain the record.

 Settling the house loan is a positive step towards financial freedom.
 Before you rush into the closing chapter, you need to answer a few questions to better understand your finances and future goals.